konradzagozda/twelve-factor-app-demo/README.md

 1. `cd backend && poetry install && poetry self add poetry-plugin-export && poetry shell`
 2. move to root dir and activate pre-commit: `pre-commit install`

+Run the App:

+1. `./setup.sh` - it will boot minikube cluster and deploy all the components with reload on change

+If you close the terminal after running `./setup.sh` you can expose services once again using `minikube service --all --url -n simple-app` command

 ## Tech Stack

 - backend: django, django-ninja, pytest, uvicorn